Political Science majors and others selected for this competitive program gain access to:

 - Interning at a private company that does not deal with international security issues.

-For details and decisions on particular internships and circumstances, please consult the director.
+For details and decisions on particular internships and circumstances, please consult the Director.

-Extracurricular activities details:
+Co-curricular activities details:

 - We also conduct orientation visits to military and political sites, bases, etc., as well as hands on training led by the ND ROTC program.